 Tantalum capacitors are everywhere: in our cellphones, computers, in about any electronic device you use.
 Due to the unique properties of tantalum, these capacitors provide a champion performance within the smallest size.
-Defeblators and pacemakers contain tantalum capacitors because of their reliability.
+Defibrillators and pacemakers contain tantalum capacitors because of their reliability.
 Tantalum is the only material that is fully compatible with the human body; therefore, parts made of tantalum are widely used in surgeries.
 Modern microelectronics is developing because of tantalum.
 The usage of tantalum allowed to replace aluminum for copper as an interconnection material.
 Tantalum is a barrier preventing copper diffusion into silicon-oxide-based dielectrics.

 The nuclear reactor also needs tantalum.
 The first cooling loop is made from tantalum because only tantalum resists molten sodium which is used as a cooling agent.
 Lithium tantalate is used in Opto- and Acousto-electronic devices.
-Tantalum oxide is used in optics to change optical constant, and tantalum carbide is the most important additive in the cutting tools to achieve the high hardness and wear resistance.
+Tantalum oxide is used in optics to change optical constant, and tantalum carbide is the most important additive in the cutting tools to achieve high hardness and wear resistance.

 Tantalum usage is less over time

 Tantalum is a really unique material, and it can be used much more, but its applications are not really developed anymore.
 Capacitors consumers are working on the replacement of tantalum capacitors, microchip manufacturers are looking for alternative materials, medical implants are very often made from stainless steel and only cover with tantalum to provide compatibility.